Opposition to immigration: South Africa

 Several periods of violent riots against migrants have occurred in South Africa in the past decade, some resulting in fatalities.
 Countries from which the migrants targeted originated include Malawi, Mozambique and Zimbabwe.

 In March 2019, groups armed with machetes broke into the homes of migrants in Durban.
-At least six people were killed, several were wounded and their homes were looted.
+At least six people were killed, several were wounded, and their homes were looted.
 At least 300 Malawi migrants were forced to leave the country.
 In separate attacks, foreign truck drivers were forced out of their vehicles and were attacked with knives.
 On 2 April 2019, another group of migrants in Durban was attacked and forced to flee their homes.
 The escalating violence added tension to the 2019 South African general election.

+Operation Dudula is a political organization described as xenophobic and linked to violent targeting of immigrants.

+Effects of anti-immigration policies

+Anti-immigrant policies can affect law and order, social security, and international relations as well as inequality issues.